About Us

 Background and Funding

 The Online Civic Culture Centre began as a Loughborough Doctoral College initiative, part of Loughborough University's Adventure Research Programme, and part of the CALIBRE research framework, the Communication and Culture Beacon, and the Decision Sciences Ambition.
-Its two current postdoctoral researchers (Hall, Lawson) are funded by the Leverhulme Trust (Hall) as part of a grant to Andrew Chadwick.
-A former postdoctoral researcher (Kaiser) was funded by the Swiss National Science Foundation, supervised by Andrew Chadwick, and now works for Ipsos and retains an affiliation with O3C.
+Its postdoctoral researchers (Hall) and research assistant (Akolgo) were funded by the Leverhulme Trust as part of a grant to Andrew Chadwick.
+A postdoctoral researcher (Kaiser) was funded by the Swiss National Science Foundation, supervised by Andrew Chadwick.
 Four of O3C's PhD students were funded by Loughborough.
-One of its PhD students (Ross) is funded by the Economic and Social Research Council's Midlands Graduate School DTP.
+One of its PhD students (Ross) was funded by the Economic and Social Research Council's Midlands Graduate School DTP.

 Our Research Questions

-- What are the conditions for democratically-dysfunctional outcomes to occur on social media platforms?
+- What are the conditions for democratically dysfunctional outcomes to occur online?